KunPengRen/kunpengren.github.io/_publications/CorneaReflect.md

 ## Abstract
-LFace recognition has become increasingly popular as a verification method on smartphones.
+Face recognition has become increasingly popular as a verification method on smartphones.
 But it is vulnerable to attack by perform presentation attacks, which disrupt the face recognition system by presenting a facial biometric artifact (i.e., photo, video replay, and 3D masks, etc).
 In order to mitigate this problem, liveness detection has been proved to be the most promising